kshedden/workshops/ds-academy/math_review.md

   theory and statistics, and there are many versions of the CLT that apply in different situations.

-- There are many more tools in probability theory that are used to obtain more subtle results along the lines of the LLN and CLT.
+- There are many additional tools in probability theory that are used to obtain more subtle results along the lines of the LLN and CLT.
 We will not discuss this more here, except to note the very important roles of the [Markov inequality](https://en.wikipedia.org/wiki/Markov%27s_inequality),